Fighting in ice hockey: Effect on game

-Statistics indicate that fights are detrimental to teams' play, or have inconsequential benefits.
+Statistical evidence indicates that fighting correlates negatively with a given teams' success, or at least seems to have inconsequential benefits.
 Since the 1979–80 season, teams in the bottom three of fighting-related major penalties have finished at the top of the regular-season standings 10 times and have won the Stanley Cup 11 times, while teams in the top three have won the regular season and Stanley Cup only twice each.
 One statistical analysis calculated that winning a fight benefited a team by about 1/80 of a win in the standings.
 Two others showed that fights increase scoring, but do so evenly for both teams so do not significantly affect wins.

 Efforts to ban fighting

 The Canadian Academy of Sport Medicine announced in Position Statement in 1988 that "Fighting does cause injuries, which range from fractures of the hands and face to lacerations and eye injuries.
 At present, it is an endemic and ritualized blot on the reputation of the North American game."

 Criticism often arises after single acts of violence committed during fights.
 For example, on March 21, 2007, Colton Orr of the New York Rangers fought with Todd Fedoruk of the Philadelphia Flyers and ended up knocking Fedoruk unconscious.
 Fedoruk already had titanium plates in his face from a fight earlier in the season with Derek Boogaard.
 The resulting media coverage of the incident renewed calls for a fighting ban.
-Some players acknowledge that there is no harm in discussing the issue; however, most players and administrators continue to insist that fighting stay as a permanent element of organized ice hockey.
+Some players believe that there is no harm in discussing the issue; however, most players and administrators continue to believe that fighting should stay as a permanent element of organized ice hockey.
 Some league administrators, such as former NHL senior vice-president and director of hockey operations Colin Campbell, have been circulating the idea of banning fighting in response to incidents such as the Fedoruk–Orr fight.

-Sports journalists have articulated the idea with increasing frequency that fighting adds nothing to the sport and should be banned.
-Among the reasons they cite are that it is unsportsmanlike, is a "knee-jerk" reaction that detracts from the skillful aspects of the game, and that it is simply a waste of time.
+Some sports journalists have articulated the idea with increasing frequency that fighting adds nothing to the sport and should be banned.
+Among the reasons they cite are that it is unsportsmanlike, is a "knee-jerk" reaction that detracts from the skillful aspects of the game, and that it is a waste of time.
 The Journal of Sport and Social Issues Ryan T. Lewinson and Oscar E. Palma believe that fighting shows a lack of discipline on the part of participants, as well as a lack of fairness in certain cases, including when fighters have a size disparity.
 However, supporters of fighting say it provides a means of security for players, that fighting is a tool players use to keep opposing players in check; essentially allowing players to police which hits and dirty plays are unacceptable.

 Various politicians and hockey figures have expressed opposition to fighting.
 In 2012, David Johnston, the Governor General of Canada, said that fighting should not be part of the sport.
 IIHF president René Fasel has protested against fighting, deeming it "Neanderthal behavior".
 Wayne Gretzky, considered by many to be the greatest hockey player of all time, has often spoken out against fighting.